-The Greek used the word “sincerity” for a pot held up to the sun to determine whether there were any cracks.
+The Greek used the word “sincerity” for a pot held up to the sun to determine any cracks.
 Ancient merchants would paint over cracked pots to mislead the buyer of its worthlessness as a pot.
-“Sincerity” is judgment by light of the sun and is an established transparency, a pure heart before the Lord.
+“Sincerity” is a judgment by light of the sun and is established transparency, a pure heart before the Lord.

 The second characteristic of an unleavened life is that it lives consistently with “truth.”
 “Truth” is something consistent with reality.
 A person who lives according to truth does not compromise what he believes.
 There are no shams.
 This person lives with an inner desire for a reality consistent with Christ and all for which He stands.

-Living the Christian life like a festival manifests itself in transparency and consistency with truth.
+Living the Christian life like a festival manifests itself in transparency and consistency with the truth.

 It is not enough to be sincere because we can be sincerely wrong.
 We may get on a plane to Detroit but, if the plane is going to Los Angels, there is no value in sincerity.
-Sincerity must always align itself with truth.
-So this sincerity is not a Pollyanna attitude or maudlin sentimentality but an attitude and action that are always consistent with truth.
+Sincerity must always align itself with the truth.
+So this sincerity is not a Pollyanna attitude or maudlin sentimentality but an attitude and action consistent with truth.

 2 Co 1:12, For our boasting is this: the testimony of our conscience that we conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom but by the grace of God, and more abundantly toward you.